TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-31-how-php-coding-standard-tools-actually-work.md

 layout: post
 title: "How PHP Coding Standard Tools Actually Work"
 perex: '''
     Do you use <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer">PHP-CS-Fixer</a> or <a href="https://github.com/squizlabs/PHP_CodeSniffer">PHP_CodeSniffer</a>?
-Do you they are ~80 % similar in way the work?
+Do you know the way they work is ~80 % the same?
 Do you wonder how they work under the hood?
     <br><br>
     Today I will share <strong>3 main pillars of their architecture</strong>.
 '''